 and it's connected to this contraption:

-i’m just now catching up with it, and you guessed it, i hate it 😆 i had my first taste of TRX about 3 weeks ago while working out with a competitor friend of mine at 24 hour fitness. it’s hardcore suspension training using your own body weight. just after 3 sets of 10 ‘pushups/peaks/tucks’ (that’s what i’ll call it for now), i felt soreness in my entire torso for the rest of the week. every laugh, cough, twist and turn was a swift reminder of my 1st TRX date.
+i'm just now catching up with it, and you guessed it, i hate it :lol: i had my first taste of TRX about 3 weeks ago while working out with a competitor friend of mine at 24 hour fitness. it's hardcore suspension training using your own body weight. just after 3 sets of 10 'pushups/peaks/tucks' (that's what i'll call it for now), i felt soreness in my entire torso for the rest of the week. every laugh, cough, twist and turn was a swift reminder of my 1st TRX date.

 facing downward, put your feet in the straps and get into a pushup position.

 then, go right back to starting/plank position by lowering your glutes and complete the 'tuck' by pulling your knees super close to your chest. keep your knees and feet close together.

 that's one! do 10 in a row for starters, and add on the stronger you become. you will get stronger... just keep doing them, i promise.

 don't have one of these fancy contraptions at home? me neither!

 here are a couple exercises i have added to my routine recently to get this 6 pack going!

 you don't have to do the pushup if ya don't want to, IMO. i'm such a slacker.

 ( yoga ball or a medicine ball will do.) start out with your body flat, legs out into a V, and the ball overhead btw your hands.